a80532292/SCALA225B/README.md

 # SCALA225B
 Project for the Scala 225B

+# Idea SMACK - favor of the day
+I was looking into the LAMBDA architecture and came across the SMACK.
+I would like to setup a SMACK using

+  First  with VAGRANT
+  Second with AWS as IASS provider
+  Optionally ontop of centos/coreOS

+Run - Both long running batch job and reactive job on it.

 # Idea A
 Given a ES cluster, replicate/sync it to multiple out of region cluster.
 Snapshot is the basic unit of transmission.
 The sync/replicate process employs at least a 3 agents cluster.